AlanPeng0897/Defend_MI/README.md

 This code has been tested on Ubuntu 16.04/18.04, with Python 3.7, Pytorch 1.7 and CUDA 10.2/11.0

 # Getting started
-Download relevent datasets: CelebA, MNIST.
+Download relevant datasets: CelebA, MNIST.
 - [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)
 - MNIST
     ```
-    python prepare_dataset.py
+    python prepare_data.py
     ```

-The directory of datasets are orgnized as follows:
+The directory of datasets is organized as follows:
 ```
 ./attack_dataset
 ├── MNIST